leoelicos/ingre/README.md

 # ingré

 A cooking app that connects Edamam API to everyday home cooks.
-Find recipes and generate tappable lists.
+Find recipes and generate a shopping list.

 ### Front end